jcmgray/cotengra/README.md

 opt = ctg.HyperOptimizer(slicing_opts={'target_slices': 2**10})
 ```

-The sliced tree can be retrieved from `tree = opt.best['tree']` which will have `tree.sliced_inds`, or you can re-slice the final returned path yourself.
+The sliced tree can be retrieved from `tree = opt.get_tree()` which will have `tree.sliced_inds`, or you can re-slice the final returned path yourself.

 ---